ChrisWhealy/wasm_sha256/README.md

-# [Wasmer Update] SHA256 Implementation in WebAssembly Text
+# SHA256/SHA224 Implementation in WebAssembly Text

 I wrote the original version of this module on the assumption that NodeJS would act as the host environment.
-This was all fine and dandy &mdash; everything worked as expected.

-The program also functioned correctly when invoked from [`wasmtime`](https://wasmtime.dev/).
+This was all fine and dandy &mdash; everything worked as expected and also functioned correctly when invoked from [`wasmtime`](https://wasmtime.dev/).

 However, when I attempted to run the program from [`wasmer`](https://wasmer.io), it generated a nonsense hash value... 🤔

-After some investigation it turned out the `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.
+After some investigation it turned out that `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.

 This update accounts for that difference and yields binary that weighs in at a whopping 2.5Kb (😎)